opensearch-project/dashboards-anywhere/src/playground/sample_data_tooling/sample_data_jobs/README.md

 - `-port PORT`: The port number in which OpenSearch will listen to; The default is 9200
 - `-config_path CONFIG_PATH`: The directory where plugin configurations are to be found and used by the tool; The default is `config/`

-Argument only for the startup job:
-- `-scheme SCHEME`: The scheme used to construct the url; by default `"https://"` is used.

 ```
 $ python3 startup_job.py -host playground -username admin -password admin
 ```